Bear (gay culture): Bear clubs and contests

+History projects and spreading of bear culture

 The Bear History Project, founded by Les L. Wright in 1995, documented the emergence and early evolution of bear identity and bear community.
 It became the source material for much of The Bear Book (1999) and The Bear Book II (2001).
 Publication of The Bear Book led to the Library of Congress adding "bear" as a category.
 The Bear History Project is archived in the Human Sexuality Collection at Cornell University.
 It continues to be added to.

 The bear community has spread all over the world, with bear clubs in many countries.
 Bear clubs often serve as social and sexual networks for their members, who can contribute to their local gay communities through fund-raising and other functions.
 Bear events have become very common, to include smaller-sized cities and many rural areas.
 Most gay-oriented campgrounds now include some type of bear-related event during their operating season.

 As more gay men have identified themselves as bears, more bars, especially leather or western bars, have become bear-friendly.
 Some bars cater specifically to bear patrons.